System

 A natural system is a system that occurs naturally (i.e. no human involvement in the natural system).
 A designed system is a system intentionally created by humans (i.e. does not otherwise exist in nature).
 A logical system is a type of designed system based on logic.
 A designed system is engineered to meet particular set of needs and can be adjusted or redesigned.
 Systems evolve over time.

 A logical system can be explained using a logical theory.
-A logical theory is an abstract conceptualization of specific important details of some logical system which relates to some area of knowledge.
+A logical theory is an abstract conceptualization of specific important details of the nature and structure of some logical system which relates to some area of knowledge.
 The logical theory provides a way of thinking about the logical system by means of logical statements, deductive reasoning to derive logical consequences of the logical theory by explaining the logical patterns of that system.

-A logical theory enables a community of stakeholders trying to achieve a specific goal or objective or a range of goals/objectives to agree on important logical statements used for capturing meaning or representing a shared understanding of and knowledge in some area of knowledge.
+A logical theory enables a community of stakeholders trying to achieve a specific goal or objective or a range of goals/objectives to agree on the nature and structure in the form of important logical statements used for capturing meaning or representing a shared understanding of and knowledge in some area of knowledge.
 A logical theory forms a conceptualization.
+The conceptualization helps stakeholders understand each other and communicate with respect to the system.

 The following is a graphic which shows the full set of capabilities necessary for a system which is modeled after the semantic web stack or "layer cake":